Swap-ux/GdgcMerchFinalWeb/README.md

 GDGC MERCH Website
+Note: This website is clearly made keeping in mind that GDGC only creates 2-3 products everywhere.
+This website Highlights these 3 products with a cleaner and easy to Understand UI.
 Standout Features for a Unique User Experience:

 Interactive Hero Section with Swiper: The homepage greets users with a dynamic and engaging hero section that uses the Swiper library to create an animated slideshow of featured products.
 This provides a modern and visually appealing introduction to the store's offerings.